 This minimises pollution due to incomplete combustion and dramatically improves efficiency by producing electricity directly, rather than indirectly by using the heat of combustion to boil water to drive turbines to turn generators.
 Of particular interest is the use of fuel cells to "burn" pure hydrogen gas, with water as the only by-product.

 The aim of this project is to obtain a better understanding of ionic-conduction mechanisms in materials used for SOFC's, both currently used and proposed for the future, and thereby contribute to optimising the performance of those materials and possibly discovering/developing new ones.

-In-situ neutron-diffraction experiments under conditions close to those of SOFC operation (high temperature, gradient of partial oxygen pressure, atmosphere cycling) is the only way to establish direct connection between evolution of crystal structure of material with property response such as ionic conductivity and oxygen permeability.
+In-situ neutron-diffraction experiments under conditions close to those of SOFC operation (high temperature, gradient of partial oxygen pressure, atmosphere cycling) are the only way to establish a direct connection between the evolution of the crystal structure of a material with property response such as ionic conductivity and oxygen permeability.